Hana008/be-nc-news/README.md

 # be-nc-news

 Welcome to NC-News!
 This project is the back-end to an API for _Northcoders News_.
-It includes a server with a variety of [endpoints](https://github.com/Hana008/be-nc-news/blob/master/endpoints.json) and a database.
+It includes a server with a variety of [endpoints](https://github.com/Hana008/be-nc-news/blob/master/endpoints.json) and a relational database.
 The server utilises an __MVC pattern__.
 All endpoints and utility functions have been tested using __full TDD__.
 This project is hosted using [Heroku](https://nc-news-ltd.herokuapp.com/)